maziac/DeZog/documentation/Usage.md

 But DeZog can show even more advanced memory layouts if the assembler provides the necessary information.
 For now the only assembler that provides this information is sjasmplus which allows to display STRUCTs.
+Instead of a number for the size you have to give the name of a STRUCT.

 The following example defines 2 nested STRUCTs (HITBOX and INVADER) and a label (invaders) which preserve memory for 5 (INV_COUNT) invaders: